 3. Best and Worst Performers

-This is less concrete than the first four and requires more advanced inventory management through your retail POS system.
+This is less concrete than the first four and requires more advanced retail inventory management systems.
 Doing so will give you a better idea of what items need a little help and which you made need to order more frequently.

 Tools like KORONA’s ABC analysis for retail are invaluable to small business owners looking to measure retail inventory ROI.
 Following the basic tenets of the 80/20 rule (20% of your products account for 80% of your revenue), this software automatically categorizes every product on your shelves into either A, B, or C.